Secrecy Covered on Citizen Vox

 We're all aware of the significant restrictions we face regarding online gambling laws currently in place in the U.S...But things might be looking up!

-As of right now, betting websites are prohibited and players who reside in the United States are confined to playing in Vegas and Atlantic City casinos.
+As of right now, betting sites are prohibited and players who reside in the United States are confined to playing in Vegas and Atlantic City casinos.

 This might all be about to change, as rumors suggest the government might be looking to implement new legislation, enabling players bet from their computers.